The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The software should contain nudges and prompts that assist with eliminating common errors that can occur and should result in businesses obtaining greater confidence that their VAT returns are correct.
 As a result, it should not be necessary for HMRC to undertake compliance visits in order to confirm that the business’ VAT position is correct.
 This should reduce the admin burden and costs involved for both HMRC and the business concerned.

-The regulations state that a business that is required to use the MTD provisions must use functional, compatible software in order to ensure
+The regulations state that a business that is required to use the MTD provisions must

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login